Mario vs. Donkey Kong: Mini-Land Mayhem!: Modes

 Once the Normal Mode of the game is beaten, there is an added Plus Mode in the game, where players can go through the stages again, but with the added difficulty of ushering minis through exits in specific orders.
 Afterwards, the Special and Expert Levels can be unlocked.
 Both Special and Expert Levels unlock ten more stages each.
 Trophies and medals for speed runs and gathering collectibles unlocks challenge modes.
 Trophies are required to unlock the Expert Levels.

 Construction Zone

 The game originally allowed players to build their own levels, with the Construction Zone level editor.
 Players could then share levels with other players using an online connection via Nintendo WiFi Connection, with the game able to store up to 160 additional puzzles.
 It was similar to the editor available in Mario vs. Donkey Kong: Minis March Again! but allowed the use of all the elements present in the game.
-After tools are unlocked in the single-player, those tools can be used in the multi-player world-building.
-However, online features were retired as of 20 May 2014.
+After tools are unlocked in the single-player, those tools could be used in the multi-player world-building.
+All online features were retired in May 2014.